BrightspaceUI/core/controllers/subscriber/README.md

  }
 ```

-When creating the controller, you can pass in callbacks to run whenever a subscriber is added, removed, or `updateSubscribers` is called (which handles request debouncing for you).
+When creating the controller, you must provide a unique name for the subscription (e.g. `'channels-sports'`).
+You may also pass in an optional `updateSubscribers` callback (invoked by calling `.updateSubscribers` on the controller, with built-in debouncing), and lifecycle callbacks to run whenever a subscriber is added (`onSubscribe`) or removed (`onUnsubscribe`).

-The `*subscriberController`s will use a `getSubscriberController` method that needs to be exposed on the registry component.
-If you only have one `SubscriberRegistryController` you can simple return that.
-If you have multiple, you will return the proper controller depending on the id the subscriber component passed to you.

 Once this has been set up, components can subscribe to particular registries two different ways:
-1. Using a matching event name with `EventSubscriberController`.
+1. Using `EventSubscriberController` with the target subscription name.
 The component will need to be a child of the registry component for this to work.
-2. By pointing to the registry component's id with `IdSubscriberController`.
+2. Using `IdSubscriberController` with the target subscription name and the `idPropertyName` option, which will point to the registry component's id.
 The component will need to be in the same DOM scope as the registry component for this to work.

-Like the `SubscriberRegistryController`, these `*subscriberController`s take optional callbacks to throw at different points in the subscription process.
+Like the `SubscriberRegistryController`, these `*subscriberController`s take optional callbacks invoked at different points in the subscription process.

 ```js
 import { EventSubscriberController, IdSubscriberController } from '@brightspace-ui/core/controllers/subscriber/subscriberControllers.js';